Anabolic steroids and testosterone

 Medical use

 Anabolic-androgenic steroids (AAS) and testosterone are classified as prescription drugs permitted only for the treatment of diseases confirmed by the drug authorities.
 These diseases include, among other things, Testosterone Deficiency Syndrome (TDS) caused by the pituitary gland or testicles, different kinds of anemia, osteoporosis, and chronic diseases of protein deficiency and prolonged tissue healing.
 Testosterone is also used for the treatment of male menopause symptoms.
-Prescription testosterone use has increased considerably both in Finland and abroad during the last couple of decades [13, 14, 15].
+Prescription testosterone use has increased considerably both in Finland and globally during the last couple of decades [13, 14, 15].

 Testosterone is used as injections of various testosterone esters (for example, testosterone propionate, testosterone enanthate, testosterone phenylpropionate, testosterone isocaproate, testosterone decanoate, and testosterone undecanoate) or as testosterone undecanoate capsules, taken orally.
 Anabolic steroids are available both as injections and capsules.